Cambridge Archive Editions - UK publishers of primary source research collections

 Significant additions to the list also provide material on the Balkans, the Caucasus, South East Asia and the Far East, and we have produced a recent series of work on tribal and ethnic minorities.
 Facsimile reproduction ensures the historical authenticity of the original documents.

-This collection is the largest, with approximately 110 titles.
+This collection is the largest, with approximately 120 titles.
 Within this list various alliances between titles create smaller collections that support each other, either from a country- interest, or an historical-political, point of view.
-Each individual title description includes a hyperlinked list of suggested related titles, and other more general combinations are suggested on the sub menu.

 This collection is intended to give a good grounding in the Balkan region, with six titles, particularly concerning boundary issues.
 Four titles on Armenia, the Caucasus and Russia address further this important area.

-Cambridge University Press, founded by a royal charter granted to the University of Cambridge by King Henry VIII in 1534, is the oldest printer and publisher in the world, having been operating continuously since 1584 and is one of the largest academic publishers globally, its purpose to further the University's objective of advancing learning, knowledge and research.
+Cambridge University Press is the oldest printer and publisher in the world, and is one of the largest academic publishers globally, its purpose is to further the University's objective of advancing learning, knowledge and research.